villejacob/huh-translator/README.md

 `node app.js`

-Then open the localhost server printed to the terminal
+Then open the localhost server printed to the terminal in your web browser to view the application (make sure to view on mobile layout)